 Education Companies That Sponsor H-1B Visas

 Education companies, including edtech platforms, test prep firms, and curriculum publishers, sponsor H-1B visas for software engineers, data scientists, instructional designers, and curriculum developers with relevant degrees.
-Companies like Chegg, Duolingo, Coursera, and Pearson have filed H-1B petitions for technical and content roles.
+Companies like Chegg, Duolingo, Coursera, and Pearson have filed H-1B visa petitions for technical and content roles.
 Additionally, many traditional educational institutions are cap-exempt H-1B employers, which means employees can skip the annual lottery entirely.
 For detailed visa eligibility requirements, see the official USCIS guide.

 See All H-1B Education Jobs